-- 1. Normally Parliament shall vote by show of hands. - 2.
-If the President decides that the result of the show of hands is doubtful, a fresh vote shall be taken by sitting and standing.
+1. Normally Parliament shall vote by show of hands.

+2. If the result of the show of hands is doubtful, a fresh vote shall be taken by sitting and standing.

-- 3. If the President decides that the result of this last vote is doubtful, the vote shall be taken by roll call. - 4.
-If so requested by at least ten Members before the voting has begun, the vote shall be taken by roll call. - 5.
-The roll shall be called in alphabetical order, beginning with the name of a Member drawn by lot.
+3. If the result of this last vote is doubtful, or whenever ten or more Members so desire, the vote shall be taken by roll call.
+Rule 33(2) and (4) shall not apply if the vote by roll call is taken merely to clarify a doubtful result.

+4. The roll shall be called in alphabetical order, beginning with the name of a Member drawn by lot.
 The President shall be the last to be called to vote.

 Voting shall be by word of mouth and shall be expressed by 'Yes', 'No', or 'I abstain'.
 In calculating whether a motion has been adopted or rejected, account shall be taken only of votes cast for and against.
-The President shall establish the result of the count and announce it
+The President shall establish the result of the count and announce it.